MinishLab/model2vec/README.md

 - STS: Semantic Textual Similarity
 - Sum: Summarization

-* WL256, introduced in the [WordLlama](https://github.com/dleemiller/WordLlama/tree/main) package is included for comparison.
-However, we believe it is heavily overfit to the MTEB dataset due to the training data used for the model.
+\* WL256, introduced in the [WordLlama](https://github.com/dleemiller/WordLlama/tree/main) package is included for comparison.
+However, we believe it is heavily overfit to the MTEB dataset since it is trained on datasets used in MTEB itself.
 This can be seen by the fact that the WL256 model performs much worse on the non MTEB tasks (PEARL and WordSim) than our models.
 The results shown in the [Classification and Speed Benchmarks](#classification-and-speed-benchmarks) further support this.

 ### Classification and Speed Benchmarks